autonity/docs.autonity.org/content/docs/concepts/validator/_index.md

 - Registration parameters for the genesis validator set are listed in the network's genesis configuration file (See`validators` struct):
    - `treasury` - the account address that will receive staking rewards the validator earns.
    - `enode` - the enode URL of the validator node.
+   - `oracleAddress` - the identifier address of the validator node's connected oracle server.
    - `bondedStake` - the amount of stake the validator is bonding at genesis.
    - `delegationRate` - the amount of commission that the validator will charge on staking rewards earned from delegated stake.
 This is a global value set for all validators, specified by the `delegationRate` parameter in the genesis configuration file.